fbpx Skip to main content

 If you are tracking inventory quantity and can confidently provide a cost for each product you sell, you are getting closer to good inventory management.

-But don’t stop!
-You’ll be surprised to find that inventory numbers on your books may be way off from actual inventory numbers, and you want to prevent huge inventory and COGS adjustments.
+You’ll be surprised to find that sometimes inventory numbers on your books can be way off from actual inventory numbers, and you want to prevent huge inventory and COGS adjustments.

 You will need to develop systems and processes to